Locations:

 What are the symptoms of vulvar varicosities?

 You may not notice any symptoms with vulvar varicosities.
-Or, you may notice that your vulva looks and feels different than it has in the past.
+Or you may notice that your vulva feels swollen and uncomfortable.
+Some other symptoms are:

-• Fullness, pressure, pain, itchiness or discomfort in your vulva.
+• Fullness, pressure, pain and itchiness in your vulvar region.

-• Pain or discomfort that gets worse from intercourse (dyspareunia) or from standing too long.
+• Pain or discomfort that gets worse during sex (dyspareunia) or from standing or sitting too long.

 What causes vulvar varicosities?

 Vulvar varicosities appear when the veins in your vulva struggle to circulate blood.
-These veins move blood from your low body and your pelvis up, against gravity, to your heart.
+These veins move blood from your lower body and your pelvis up — against gravity — to your heart.
 When they’re able to keep the blood flow steady, you likely won’t even notice these veins doing this important work.
-When there’s more blood to move than these veins can handle, the blood starts to pool and swell in your veins.
+When there’s more blood to move than these veins can handle, the blood starts to pool (or collect) and swell in your veins.

-Your body goes through changes during pregnancy that increases your chances of getting vulvar varicosities.
+Your body goes through changes during pregnancy that increase your chances of getting vulvar varicosities, like:

 • Increased blood flow to your pelvis.
 More blood flows to your pelvis when you’re pregnant.
-More blood volume means that your veins have to do more work to carry that extra blood to your heart.
+More blood volume means that your veins have to work harder to carry that extra blood to your heart.
 Sometimes, your veins swell because they can’t handle all the extra blood flow.

 • Increased uterus size.
 Your uterus gets bigger during pregnancy to support a growing fetus.
 This new weight adds pressure to your pelvic area, including the veins in your vulva.
 The veins can become squeezed, which makes it harder for them to carry blood back to your heart.